imaaronjames/Simple-Android-Snackbar/README.md

 1. Download the androidSnackbar.coffee file.
 2. Create a new Framer project and add androidSnackbar.coffee to your /modules folder.
-3. Add `android = require 'androidSnackbar'` at the top of your document.
+3. Add `Android = require 'androidSnackbar'` at the top of your document.

 [Sample Project can be found here.](http://share.framerjs.com/ambwyc922b0m/)